ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 ++++++++++
 This module contains the main ``Calculator`` class that provides the interface for performing sensitivity and integration time calculations.
-A ``Calculator`` object may be instantiated with user input parameters constructor, or with the default user input parameter constructor.
+A ``Calculator`` object may be instantiated with user input parameters, telescope and environment parameters, and finetune constructor.
+Alternatively, it can be instantiated with the respective default constructors.

 This module provides methods exclusively for calculating sensitivity and integration time.
-It retrieves parameter sets, including user inputs, telescope and environmental conditions, and derived parameters, through the parameter setup object.
+It retrieves parameter sets, including user inputs, telescope and environmental conditions, and derived parameters through the parameter setup object.
 This design simplifies the process for users by providing a unified interface to access information from each parameter class.